HSBC Premier MasterCard UK – Not the Best on the Market But Why?

 What Could You Do About the 3% FX Fee?

 Like most credit cards, the HSBC Premier card comes with a 3% foreign exchange fee if used for spending abroad.
 You could however reduce this fee by connecting the HSBC Premier card to the Curve card – reviewed in full here.
 By loading all your credit and debit cards to the Curve app you’re able to use the Curve card and charge payments back to any of the linked cards (in this case the HSBC Premier credit card).
 The Curve card has 0% FX fees and as such is a great option if you’re travelling and would still like to earn points.

 What UK Cards Offer Better Perks?

 Alternative Free Cards

-With a sign up bonus of 20,000 reward points (equivalent to 20,000 Avios) and an ongoing earning rate of 1 point for every pound spent, the free for the first year American Express Gold Card (reviewed in full here) is currently one of the most generous credit card on the market (although has recently been reduced from 20,000 points!).
+With a sign-up bonus of 20,000 reward points (equivalent to 20,000 Avios) and an ongoing earning rate of 1 point for every pound spent, the (free for the first year) American Express Gold card (reviewed in full here) is currently one of the most generous credit cards on the market (although has recently been reduced from 20,000 points!).
 You’ll also receive 2 complimentary lounge passes and international travel insurance.
 From the end of the first year the card has an annual fee of £140 pa.
 At this point we’d recommend most people cancel.
 There’s then nothing stopping you signing up again after 6 months and receiving the sign-up bonus again.
 You can increase the sign-up bonus to 22,000 reward points by using this link.